-It’s not just natural light that can be manipulated in this way, however; mirrors effectively emphasise the output from other light sources too.
-If you’re tasked with decorating a cavernous space or a dark corner, placing a mirror near a table lamp can make all the difference.
+It’s not just natural light that can be manipulated in this way; mirrors are great at emphasising the output from other light sources, too.
+If you’re tasked with decorating a cavernous space, placing a mirror near a table lamp can make all the difference.

-3. Make your mirror a window
+Make your Mirror a Window